-'Flirting' Blue Whales Caught on Camera
+Mysterious Blue Whale Behavior Likely Filmed for First Time

 The video from Dykstra and Martenstyn shows what they believe is a single male blue whale in pursuit of a female.
 Blue whales are sexually dimorphic, which means that females and males have noticeable physical characteristics.
 Females tend to be larger than males.

-"This female is rolling over on her side and flipping upside down; it's definitely not normal blue whale behavior," said Dkystra.
+"This female is rolling over on her side and flipping upside down; it's definitely not normal blue whale behavior," said Dykstra.
 "It's being done to entice or react to the male behind her.
 As far as we know it's never been filmed before."

 He and a crew of researchers from Sri Lanka captured the footage last March.
 They watched the pair of whales for several days throughout the month.
 When asked if he saw the interaction culminate in mating, Dykstra noted disappointedly that he had not.
 He claimed to have seen them interacting for hours during the day but wasn't able to see if the behaviors ended in mating, because the research crew was forced to return to their base at dark.